Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Introduction

-The \crawl{} architecture was originally motivated from the empirical observation that in many application scenarios random walk based methods perform surprisingly well in comparison with graph neural networks (GNNs).
+The \crawl{} architecture was originally motivated from the empirical observation that in many application scenarios random walk based methods perform surprisingly well in comparison with graph neural networks.
 A notable example is node2vec \citep{DBLP:conf/kdd/GroverL16} in combination with various classifiers.
 A second observation is that standard GNNs are not very good at detecting small subgraphs, for example, cycles of length 6 \citep{MorrisAAAI19, Keyulu18}.
-The distribution of such subgraphs in a graph carries relevant information about the structure of a graph, as witnessed by the extensive research on motif detection and counting \citep[e.g.][]{alo07}.
+The distribution of such subgraphs in a graph carries relevant information about the structure of a graph, as witnessed by the extensive research on motif detection and counting \citep[e.g.][]{alo07}. \crawl{} detects both the global connectivity structure in a graph by sampling longer random walks as well as the full local structure and hence all subgraphs within its window size.
+We carry out a comprehensive theoretical analysis of the expressiveness of \crawl{}.
+Our main theorem shows that \crawl{} is incomparable with GNNs in terms of expressiveness: (1) there are graphs that can be distinguished by \crawl{}, but not by GNNs, and (2) there are graphs that can be distinguished by GNNs, but not by \crawl{}.
+The first result is based on the well-known characterization of the expressiveness of GNNs in terms of the Weisfeiler-Leman \nopagebreak{algorithm \citep{MorrisAAAI19,Keyulu18}}.
+Notably, the result can be extended to the full Weisfeiler Leman hierarchy and hence to higher-order GNNs: for every $k$ there are graphs that can be distinguished by \crawl{}, but not by $k$-dimensional Weisfeiler Leman.
+In particular, this means that the result also applies to the variety of GNN-extensions whose expressiveness is situated within the Weisfeiler Leman hierarchy \citep[e.g.][]{BarceloGRR21,CottaMR21,maron2019provably}.